Timeline of United States military operations

-This timeline of United States government military operations, based in part on reports by the Congressional Research Service, shows the years and places in which U.S. military units participated in armed conflicts or occupation of foreign territories.
+This timeline of United States military operations, based in part on reports by the Congressional Research Service, shows the years and places in which United States Armed Forces units participated in armed conflicts or occupation of foreign territories.
 Items in bold are wars most often considered to be major conflicts by historians and the general public.

 Note that instances where the U.S. government gave aid alone, with no military personnel involvement, are excluded, as are Central Intelligence Agency operations.
-In domestic peacetime disputes such as riots and labor issues, only operations undertaken by active duty personnel (aka "federal troops" or "U.S. military") are depicted in this article; state defense forces and the National Guard are not included, as they're not fully integrated into the U.S. armed forces even if they are federalized for duty within the U.S.
+In domestic peacetime disputes such as riots and labor issues, only operations undertaken by active duty personnel (also called "federal troops" or "U.S. military") are depicted in this article; state defense forces and the National Guard are not included, as they are not fully integrated into the U.S. Armed Forces even if they are federalized for duty within the United States itself.

+Conflict names and dates

+Throughout its history, the United States has engaged in numerous military conflicts.
+The country has officially declared war on foreign nations on five occasions.
+Additionally, the United States Congress and the United Nations Security Council have authorized and funded various military engagements.
+In the military, specific names are assigned to operations and phases of wars.
+For example, during the Gulf War, operations were designated as Desert Shield, Desert Storm, and Desert Sabre.
+Furthermore, each operation may encompass distinct phases, each with its own unique name.

 Extraterritorial and major domestic deployments

-Portions of this list are from the Congressional Research Service report RL30172.
+Portions of this list are from the Congressional Research Service report RL30172, version of October 5, 2004.